Skip to main content

 Does birth control interact with alcohol?

-Still no luck with these tips?
-Then consider using a fool-proof, longer-term birth control method, like the IUD, implant, or vaginal ring.
+You might consider using a more fool-proof, longer-term birth control method, like the IUD, implant, or vaginal ring, if you frequently miss your pill.
 That way you don't have to remember to take it daily.
-Plus, these methods can be easily removed if you change your mind or decide it's time to start a family.
+Plus, these methods can be easily removed if you change your mind about pregnancy.
+Ask your doctor, nurse or other healthcare provider about longer-term birth control options.

-There can be other drug interactions with contraceptives you should think about, too.
-Be sure to have a complete drug interaction review by your pharmacist each time you start a new medication.
-Tell your doctor and pharmacist about all the medications you take, including over-the-counter (OTC) drugs, vitamins, and herbal supplements.
-Some drugs can alter the effectiveness of hormonal birth control and may increase your risk for a pregnancy.
+There can be other drug interactions with contraceptives you may need to know about.
+Some drugs do change the effectiveness of hormonal birth control and may increase your risk for a pregnancy.

-Data are lacking and reports are conflicting; however, some research suggests that the blood levels of alcohol may be increased if you take the birth control pill and drink.
+Some research also suggests that the blood levels of alcohol may be increased if you take the birth control pill and drink.
 This could make the intoxicating effects of alcohol more intense.
-The mechanism may be due to liver enzyme inhibition and the effect is unpredictable.
+This may occur because alcohol consumption could affect the enzymes in your liver, but the effect can be unpredictable.
 Talk with your doctor about this interaction if you have a concern.

 Types of Drug Interactions With Alcohol